 Segment Your List

-Depending on your bakery’s size or delivery area you might want to consider segmenting your email list.
-Segmented emails are messages you send to specific addresses in your email list, which can lead to substantial increases in click-through rate.
+Depending on your bakery’s size or delivery area, you might want to consider segmenting your email list.
+Segmented emails are messages you send to specific addresses in your email list, leading to substantial increases in click-through rate.
 Breaking down your list gives you a chance to send relevant content to a unique group, encouraging them to come into your bakery.
-Most email marketing management software can help you manage your lists.
+Most email marketing management software can help you manage your lists with clarity and ease.

 Just like you can section your list by your customers’ preferences, you can also send emails based on their engagement with your campaign.
 A little bit of strategic forethought can go a long way to persuade customers to come into your bakery.
 For example, consider sending a follow-up email to the group of people who did not open your first message about a big sale coming up.
 And for those that have clicked on a link but haven’t committed to the purchase, you could send an email with a relevant coupon encouraging them to buy.

-It can feel like a delicate balancing act trying to keep your emails well rounded, but well worth the amount of traffic you will receive in your bakery.
-Here are a few more helpful hints to use in your email marketing campaigns to keep them balanced:
+While it can feel like a delicate balancing act trying to keep your emails well rounded, we promise it will be well worth the amount of traffic you receive in your bakery.
+Here are a few more helpful hints to keep your own email marketing campaign effective yet balanced:

-- Personalize!
-A simple “Hi [First Name],” at the beginning of the email will get people to open more emails.
-Personalized promotional emails had 29 percent higher unique open rates and 41 percent higher unique click rates.
+- Personalize: A simple “Hi [First Name]” at the beginning of the email will get people to open more emails.
+Compared to non-personalized mailings, personalized promotional mailings have 29% higher unique open rates and 41% higher unique click rates.

-- Tantalize your subscribers!
-Showcase your creations with plenty of pictures and videos.
+- Tantalize your subscribers: Showcase your creations with plenty of high-quality pictures and videos.

-- Make coupons easy!
-Most people aren’t printing coupons out anymore so make sure that they are easily redeemable on mobile devices.
+- Make coupons easy: Most people aren’t printing coupons out anymore, so make sure they are easily redeemable on mobile devices.